 Consider last week’s massive distributed denial-of-service (DDoS) attack.
 Internet-connected webcams and digital TV recorders flooded a major Domain Name System provider with bogus traffic to cripple Twitter, Netflix, and others.
 It was one of the first large-scale attacks that exploited the emerging Internet of Things (IOT).
 It won’t be the last.

 And if this year’s U.S. presidential campaign wasn’t wild enough, the race has been overshadowed by WikiLeaks’ steady releases of private email from the Democratic National Committee.
 The leaks stem from a phishing attack that the White House blames on Russia.

 These attacks are starkly different.
 The first exploited technological vulnerabilities.
 The second, like most of today’s cyber attacks, took advantage of human nature.
 But both speak to one of cybersecurity’s most acute and fastest-growing problems: the visibility gap.

 Even as organizations spend upwards of $100 billion per year on the latest tool , cyber attackers keep getting through.
 Data continues to be stolen.
 Breaches keep appearing in the news.
 And the losses continue to mount.

-That’s because despite all the awareness and spending around cybersecurity threat intelligence, most organizations are looking for threats in the wrong places.
-According to Gartner, more than half of all IT security spending goes toward protecting against network threats.
+That’s because despite all the awareness and spending around cybersecurity, most organizations are looking for threats in the wrong places.
+According to Gartner, more than half of all IT security spending goes toward protecting the network.
 But 90% of attacks start with people, mostly beyond the control and safety of your perimeter.